-Local health departments offer patients tests for gonorrhea, chlamydia and syphilis and provide treatment for patients diagnosed with, exposed to or suspected of having these diseases.
-Patients with other sexually transmitted infections will receive counseling about the infection and will be referred to a healthcare provider who can test for and treat these diseases.
+Local Health Departments offer testing for Chlamydia, Gonorrhea, and Syphilis, and provide treatment for individuals diagnosed with, exposed to, or suspected of having these diseases.
+Patients with other sexually transmitted infections will receive counseling about the infection and will be referred to a healthcare provider, who can test for and treat these diseases.

 STD Treatment Guidelines Recommended by CDC